 - Bake until bubbly, about 20 to 25 minutes.

-Picture courtesy of South Carolina Sweet Potatoes and used with permission.
+Picture and recipe courtesy of South Carolina Sweet Potatoes and used with permission.